CreativUsername/server-information/modlist.md

-This is a list of mods currently installed on the server.
+This is a list of fabric mods currently installed on the server.
 None of these need to be downloaded for you to join the server or for the mods to work as intended.

 0 = unsupported, 1 = optional, 2 = required, ? = unknown